NickBaguley/ceo_role/research_analyst_agent.md

 ## Thought: Thought: Since the search on Beyond.ai's website did not yield specific qualifications for the CEO role, I should search more broadly for general qualifications of a CEO in the AI industry.

 # Agent: Research Analyst

+# Agent: Research Analyst
+## Thought: I need to gather insights related to the domain of Beyond.ai, which focuses on artificial intelligence.
+I will look for trends, challenges, and opportunities in the AI industry to better understand how they might impact the role of CEO and the attractiveness of the position.
+## Using tool: Search the internet
+## Tool Input:
+"{\"search_query\": \"current trends challenges opportunities in artificial intelligence industry 2023\", \"website\": \"\"}"

 ## Final Answer:
 **Recommended Job Requirements and Qualifications for the Chief Executive Officer (CEO) at Beyond.ai**